-Doing the readings when assigned will make your time in class more productive and will doubtlessly help you to be better prepared for your speeches.
-Class time will be conducted under the assumption that you have read the assigned chapters.
-The textbooks provide much of the information you will need to successfully complete the course.
+READINGS : Doing the readings when assigned will make your time in class more productive and will doubtlessly help you to be better prepared for your speeches.
+Class time will be conducted under the assumption that you have read the assigned chapters, and your participation grade will be influenced by your reading preparation.